- Portfolio Managers

 *Inception Date: 1/1/1980

 The performance results for the Composite are shown in comparison to an index.
 While the securities comprising the indices are not identical to those in any account in the Composite, the Company believes this may be useful in evaluating performance.
-Unlike the Composite, the index is not actively managed and do not reflect the deduction of any advisory or other fees and expenses.
+Unlike the Composite, the index is not actively managed and does not reflect the deduction of any advisory or other fees and expenses.

 1The Russell 2000® Growth Index measures the performance of those Russell 2000® companies with higher price-to-book ratios and higher forecasted growth values.
 The performance data includes reinvested dividends.
 The Russell 2000® Index measures the performance of the 2,000 smallest companies in the Russell 3000® Index.